 - Fruits that have been dried

-- Foods are high in sugar such as desserts, baked sweets, candies, cakes, pastries, etc.
+- Foods that are high in sugar such as desserts, baked sweets, candies, cakes, pastries, etc.

 - Foods that have been processed